 A good source of statistics is SEER fact sheet, which reports in detail the survival rates, incidence, and risk factors for childhood leukemias.

-- Childhood Leukemia by Nancy Keene, available from American Childhood Cancer Organization.
+- Childhood Leukemia by Nancy Keene, available from American Childhood Cancer Organization or Amazon

 - MD Anderson Cancer Center Children’s Cancer Hospital- MD Anderson’s website contains information on the symptoms, diagnosis, and treatment of childhood cancers.
 You can also find information about their Childhood Cancer Survivors Clinic, clinical trials, etc.